kuangzhou/kuangzhou.github.io/_pages/about.md

 # Openings

 I have openings for students who have successfully passed the 2024 master's degree entrance exam.
-For those interested in my research fields, please contact me via email
+For those interested in my research fields, please contact me via email.